iamajoe/code-examples/README.md

 **NOTE:** For all examples node is needed.

 #### Disclaimer
-The structure and dependencies aren't exactly the same since this is the only updated branch.
+The structure and dependencies aren't exactly the same.
-For example, ```Backbone``` doesn't have font-awesome icons.
+For example, ```Backbone``` doesn't have font-awesome icons and is deprecated.

 ### Backbone